PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_functions.md

 Definition Syntax: `returnType functionIdentifier ( parameter-list ) {function-body}`

-The parameter list includes the type followed by a placeholder variable name, separated by a space, for each required input argument, comma delimited.
+The parameter list is comma delimited, stating the type and the placeholder’s name, separated by a space, for each required input argument.

 Call Syntax: `functionIdentifier (argument-list)`.